 - A Campfire Conversation.
 During a private three-day camping trip in the Yosemite Valley in 1903, President Theodore Roosevelt and preservationist John Muir discussed their views on the wilderness around a campfire, which eventually led to the expansion of Yosemite National Park.
 This lesson will have students conducting research online so they can create their own campfire conversation.

 - Mapping the National Parks.
 In the 1930s, the national parks’ mission expanded to include preserving sites of historical as well as natural importance.
-In this lesson, students will locate and categorize the 42 National Historical Parks, and identify the different types of events, activities and people that they commemorate.
+In this social studies lesson plan, students will locate and categorize the 42 National Historical Parks, and identify the different types of events, activities, and people that they commemorate.

 - Shakers.
-This lesson is designed to help students understand how Shakers’ values and ideology shaped their way of life, and how the artifacts they produced continue to influence our ideals of beauty.
+This social studies lesson plan is designed to help students understand how Shakers’ values and ideology shaped their way of life, and how the artifacts they produced continue to influence our ideals of beauty.

 - The Statue of Liberty.
-With this lesson, teach students about the role the Statue of Liberty has played in U.S. history by first helping them define liberty and then helping them understand how a concept can be embodied or personified in a statue.
+With this social studies lesson plan, teach students about the role the Statue of Liberty has played in U.S. history by first helping them define liberty and then helping them understand how a concept can be embodied or personified in a statue.

 - Americana in Art.
 Thomas Hart Benton became famous for his murals that brought America to life, but he was also considered controversial.
 This lesson will have students reflecting on current domestic and world events.